richard-to/richard-to.github.io/programming/_posts/2025-02-09-jeopardy-live-part-1.md

 ## 2.1 Audio Player web component

-The audio player web component works processing audio chunks sent from the API via Mesop state.
+The audio player web component works by processing audio chunks sent from the API via Mesop state.

 In order to save bandwidth, the audio chunks are not saved.
 Everytime state gets updated, a new audio chunk is added.